-The Human Capital and Compensation Committee establishes compensation for our Chief Executive Officer and certain other executives in light of our established corporate performance goals and reviews and approves overall officer, management and employee compensation policies, incentive compensation plans, equity-based plans and director compensation.
-In 2021, the Human Capital and Compensation Committee expanded and formalized its responsibilities upon delegation from the Corporate Governance, Nominating and Social Responsibility Committee to include primary oversight of the Company's human capital management efforts, including diversity, equity and inclusion, human rights, talent development and employee engagement (as delegated by the Corporate Governance, Nominating and Social Responsibility Committee).
-In addition, the Committee, formerly known as the Compensation Committee, was renamed to reflect its new responsibilities and to emphasize the Company's commitment to human capital management.
+The Human Capital and Compensation Committee recommends compensation for our Chief Executive Officer to the Board, and it approves compensation to certain other executives in light of our established corporate performance goals and reviews and approves overall officer, management and employee compensation policies, incentive compensation plans, equity-based plans and director compensation.
+In addition, the Human Capital and Compensation Committee has primary oversight of the Company's human capital management efforts, including DEI, human rights, talent development and employee engagement (as delegated by the Corporate Governance, Nominating and Social Responsibility Committee).
 Each member of this Committee is a "non-employee director" for purposes of Rule 16b-3 under the Exchange Act and is independent as defined in the listing standards of the NYSE and in accordance with our Corporate Governance Guidelines.